-If you operate a manufacturing site which uses high current or high voltage applications, electromagnetic fields (EMF) must be a consideration.
-Whether from power lines, power distribution or transforming equipment, there are many ways in which EMF can be produced, and in some cases we might not even know about them.
+If you operate a manufacturing site that uses high current or high voltage applications, electromagnetic fields (EMF) must be a consideration.
+Whether from power lines, power distribution or transforming equipment, there are many ways in which EMF can be produced, and in some cases, we might not even know about them.

 The government’s Health and Safety Executive does regulate EMF to an extent, but this is largely complaint or accident driven.
 The Control of Electromagnetic Fields at Work (CEMFAW) Regulations 2016 sets out employers’ obligations to assess the levels of EMFs to which employees may be exposed, and to ensure that exposure is below exposure limit values (ELVs).

 There is also European Union guidance on workers’ exposure to EMF in the form of Directive 2013/35/EU, and the Health Protection Agency has supported an independent study into the health effects of EMF in the work place.